-The department offers an honors program involving a year of study culminating in the preparation of an honors thesis.
-Qualified students take GEOG 495ab in consecutive fall and spring semesters.
+The department offers an honors program involving one year of study culminating in the preparation of an honors thesis.
+Qualified students must take GEOG 495ab in consecutive fall and spring semesters.
 Contact the departmental undergraduate advisor for further information.
-To graduate with departmental honors, a student must receive at least a B or better in GEOG 495ab and have an overall 3.5 GPA in the major (including 495ab).
+To graduate with department honors, a student must receive at least a B or better in GEOG 495ab and have an overall 3.5 GPA in the major (including GEOG 495ab).

-All geography majors must meet at least once every semester with the departmental undergraduate advisor.
+All geography majors must meet at least once every semester with the department undergraduate advisor.